nuetzliches/spocr/docs/content/3.reference/json-procedures.md

-# JSON Stored Procedure Generation
+# JSON Stored Procedure Generation (Alpha)

+Status: The JSON result set parser is in **alpha** – core generation paths are stable, but advanced inference (nested objects, multi-result JSON chaining) is still evolving.
+Breaking refinements (property typing upgrades, model shape stabilization) may occur in upcoming minor releases.

-This reference explains how SpocR handles stored procedures that produce JSON result sets.
-Detection is based solely on the parsed metadata of each `ResultSet` (`ResultSets[i].ReturnsJson == true`).
-Naming conventions of the stored procedure (e.g. suffixes) are NOT used for detection.
+Detection is based solely on parsed metadata of each `ResultSet` (`ResultSets[i].ReturnsJson == true`).
+Naming conventions (suffixes like `AsJson`) are treated as hints only during pull heuristics – not as a hard requirement for generation.

-## Generated Methods
+## Generated Methods (Current Alpha Capabilities)

 For every stored procedure whose first result set (`ResultSets[0]`) is JSON, two method variants (pipe + context) are generated per access mode: